yongjiexin3/EXOVHLimits/README.md

 Note:  the data and signal root files sit in other folders on cmslpc not lxplus. and step (3) will need these root files to calculate the data and signal yield.

 This package will give you the limits of HW and HZ channel.

+Folders :

+datacards is the one having all the datacards for each specific channel in their low purity, and in their high purity

+datacardsAll is the one having the datacards for HZ and HW, (combining all the relevant channels)

+datacardsCom is the one for HbbWqq, HbbZqq, HwwWqq, HwwZqq,....  those specific channels, but combining the low purity and high purity

+HbbVqqHwwworkspaces having the work space for HbbVqq passing Hww categories.

+workspaces having the work space for the rest channels.

+Limits folder is the one having tools for making limit plots